 M.A./Ph.D.
-Program in Depth Psychology Emphasis in Jungian and Archetypal Studies
+Program in Depth Psychology with Specialization in Jungian Psychology and Archetypal Studies

-Students in the Jungian and Archetypal Studies Specialization
+Students in the Jungian Psychology and Archetypal Studies Specialization

-- Hone the expression of a unique voice and vision through courses in research, writing, publication, and presentation
+- Hone the expression of their unique voice and vision through courses in research, writing, publication, and presentation.

-- Study side by side with Jungian scholars and analysts interested in envisioning new possibilities for extending Jungian theories and practices into the world
+- Study side-by-side with Jungian scholars and practitioners interested in envisioning new possibilities for extending contemporary thought and practices into the world.

 Feature Blog Posts and Multi-Media